 This factsheet covers law, policy, guidance and key statistics on abortion in the United Kingdom (England, Wales, Scotland, Northern Ireland).

-Please note that the data for each country may not be strictly comparable due to differences in methods of data collection and analysis.
+Data for each country may not be strictly comparable due to the differences in methods of data collection and analysis.

 - Northern Ireland